Cherries, apples, pears… What a joy it is to harvest the fruits from your own garden! Fall is the perfect season for planting fruit trees.

-Full-blown orchard, small garden or just a deck or balcony: rest assured there is a variety that will meet your particular configuration!
+Full-blown orchard, small garden or just a deck or balcony?
+Rest assured!
+You’re certain to find the fruit tree variety that will meet your particular configuration!

 How to choose your fruit tree

 The absolute best way to choose the perfect fruit tree: taste its fruits!
 Feel free to ask the storekeeper.
 If you’re not allowed to do so, gather information about the harvest dates, how the fruits can be preserved or used, how long they’ll keep and what they taste like!

 The best option is often to go for local cultivars that are perfectly suited to your area’s soil and climate, but if you’re in doubt, select a hardy variety that will settle most anywhere, such as the ‘Golden Delicious’ for apple trees and the ‘Beurré Hardy‘ for pear tree.
 Peach tree and apricot tree generally require the warmth that is often found in the South, but the ‘Gros Peche de Nancy’ and ‘Bergeron’ varieties are planted in places where it freezes occasionally.